MarkWebDeveloper/Factoria-F5-Tech-Test-Backend/README.md

 5. **Configure the application (optional):**

-If you want to connect to a MySQL database instead of H2, update the application.properties file with your database connection details.
+If you want to connect to a MySQL database instead of H2, update the application.properties file with your database connection details. <br/>
+There is no need to set the environment variables, since the launch.json was uploaded to the repository.
+This is an intentional step to make the installation process easier.
+That should not be practiced in the production environment.

 6. **Run the application:**